-Our Karate classes in Finsbury focus on all types of people, usually one of these three: Men and women that want to learn a new self-defense skill or sport which hopefully keeps them healthy Individuals who are seriously interested in learning Karate & People who would like to develop the capacity to protect themselves while increasing their self-confidence in day to day life We can assist men, women and children of any age irrespective of their experience or physical ability.
+Our Karate classes in Finsbury are designed for all types of people, usually one of these three: Those that want to study a new style of martial art or sport that keeps them in good shape Those people who are serious about learning Karate & Those that would like to develop the capability to defend themselves while increasing their self-confidence in day to day life We can assist men, women and children of all ages irrespective of their experience or physical ability.

 Karate practice (Finsbury ) – Our Karate Classes in Finsbury

 Karate practice is usually divided into three primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)